wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 required amount of local DP noise, and there are at least minimum batch size number of Clients in the aggregation.

-In Aggregator DP settings, an Aggregator applies noise on the aggregation.
-Aggregator DP relies on the server being secure and trustworthy.
+In Aggregator randomization settings, an Aggregator applies noise on the aggregation.
+This approach relies on the server being secure and trustworthy.
 Aggregators built using DAP protocol is ideal for this setting because DAP ensures no server can access any individual data, but only the aggregation.

 If there are no local DP added from client, noise added to the aggregation provides the privacy guarantee of the aggregation.

-One can use the Aggregator DP noise together with local DP noise to achieve privacy guarantee.
-If the DP guarantee is achieved with a minimum batch size number of Clients adding local DP noise, and minimum batch size is not reached when a data collection task expires, each Aggregator can add the remaining noise by generating the same local DP noise, on the missing number of Clients being the gap between actual number of Clients and minimum batch size.
+> JC: For now, we have been assuming either Client randomization or Aggregator
+> randomization gives the target DP parameters.
+Theoretically one can use the
+> Aggregator randomization together with Client randomization to achieve DP.
+> For example, if the DP guarantee can be achieved with Client randomization
+> from a batch size number of Clients, and batch size is not reached when a data
+> collection task expires, each Aggregator can "compensate" the remaining noise,
+> by using the same Client randomizer, on the missing number of Clients being
+> the gap between actual number of Clients and target batch size.

+## How to define neighboring batches {#neighboring-batch}

+There are primarily two models in the literature for defining two "neighboring batches": deletion (or removal) of one measurement, and replacement (or substitution) of one measurement with another {{KM11}}.
+In the DAP setting, the protocol leaks the nubmer of measurements in each batch collected and the appropriate version of deletion-DP considers substitution by a fixed value (e.g. zero).
+In other words, two batches of measurements `D1` and `D2` are "neighboring" for deletion-DP if `D2` can be obtained from `D1` by replacing one measurement by a fixed reference value.

+In some cases, a weaker notion of adjacency may be appropriate.
+For example, we may be interested in hiding single coordinates of the measurement, rather than the whole vector of measurements.
+In this case, neighboring datasets differ in one coordinate of one measurement.

 ## Protected entity